markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 This page contains information about recipe changes on the server.

 We have changed recipes to gate certain items with overly easy recipes.
-This is done to prevent players from getting certin items too early.
+This is done to prevent players from getting certain items too early.
 Usually, changed recipes require more resources and investment into other mods.
 Also, some of these items were just not balanced for the progression roadmap, so we decided to change them.

 *These changes will not be visible if our JEI scripts are not installed on the client.*